skpark-tech/RepresentAndroidApp/README.md

 App Description : Application that find the representative of an input zipcode.
 Zip codes could be inserted manually, fetched from current location, or randomly generated.
 It displays the following information of the representative:
--Names
+- Names
--Party
+- Party
--Contact
+- Contact
--Chamber
+- Chamber

 The Detailed View provides
--Portrait Picture
+- Portrait Picture
--Bills Supproted
+- Bills Supproted
--Committee Membership
+- Committee Membership

 ![Alt text](screenshots/main.png?raw=true "Main")